 Natural Products & Business Consultant | NMH

 Lorri Weisen is a natural products expert, certified nutritional Health Coach, writer, entrepreneur, and full time explorer.
-She has created, owned, and operated several business over a span of 25 years including a mid-size hair salon, a booth at the Minnesota State Fair, and an organic and toxin-free hair care line.
+She has created, owned, and operated several businesses over a span of 25 years including a mid-size hair salon, a booth at the Minnesota State Fair, and an organic and toxin-free hair care line.
 She is passionate about creating strong foundations and structure—whether that be on a professional or personal level—and loves teaching others how to empower themselves.
 After witnessing her husband suffer for over 10 years with multiple cancers and its complications, she became a Health Coach after his death and dedicated her life to helping others live good and healthy lives via a mind, body, spirit approach.
-Lorri is the founder of The Nomadic Health Coach and is currently road tripping full time across America the beautiful and Canada—exploring, experiencing, and sharing what's good: good health - good adventures - good life.
+Lorri is the founder of The Nomadic Health Coach and is currently road tripping full time across America the beautiful and Canada—exploring, experiencing, and sharing what's good: Good health - good adventures - good life.